 Senior Lecturer Brian.Turner@op.ac.nz

 David's academic field is in Construction Law and Procurement.
 He recently completed doctoral level research in early-contractor involvement (ECI).
 He has written a range of journal articles, and technical papers, presented at international conferences, and has advised on a number of projects, including a proposed $150 million re-development of Scott Base, Antarctica.

 Beginning his career in construction as an apprentice carpenter, David then worked for six years as a Contracts Managers for a large construction company before beginning teaching in 2010.
-He progressed his studies, completing a National Diploma in Quantity Surveying, a Bachelor of Construction (Quantity Surveying), and Masters of Construction (Construction Law).
+He progressed his studies, completing a National Diploma in Quantity Surveying, a Bachelor of Construction (Quantity Surveying), and Masters of Construction (Construction Law) and PhD Construction.

-David serves on the SCL NZ National Committee, the New Zealand Institute of Quantity Surveyors (NZIQS) National Research Committee and is the Educational Representative on the NZIQS Dunedin Committee and serves on the Research Committee for the College of Engineering, Construction and Living Sciences.
-David also acts as a construction degree monitor for NZQA and panel member for new construction degree programmes and has consulted to TANZ eCampus.
+David serves on the SCL NZ National Committee, the New Zealand Institute of Quantity Surveyors (NZIQS) National Research Committee and is the Educational representative on the NZIQS Dunedin Committee and serves on the Research Committee for the College of Engineering, Construction and Living Sciences.
+David also acts as an NZQA construction degree monitor for NZQA and panel member for new construction degree programmes and has consulted to TANZ eCampus.